 Signs you might need false teeth

 Tender and bleeding gums might be early symptoms of the gum disease Gingivitis, which is easily treatable with deep cleaning but could also be the onslaught of a severe periodontal disease that is irreversible.
-If left untreated for long, you could potentially experience bone loss, which in turn, leads to teeth loss.
+If left untreated for a long, you could potentially experience bone loss, which in turn, leads to teeth loss.
 Facts do not lie, and there is an obvious connection between tooth loss and gum disease: affecting three out of every four people.

 Loose, shifting, or the gap between adjacent teeth is widening.
 These can also be signs that you are suffering from advanced gum disease.
-While showing no obvious symptoms, gum disease is often referred to as a ‘silent killer’, in that you do not know about it until it is too late.
+While showing no obvious symptoms, gum disease is often referred to as a ‘silent killer, in that you do not know about it until it is too late.

-Toothache, the sign of tooth decay.
+Toothache is a sign of tooth decay.
 If seen to be a dentist early enough, the tooth can be salvaged by having the cavity filled.